Marya BesharovAssociate Professor of Organizational Behavior

 I study how organizations and their leaders navigate competing goals.
 Much of my research focuses on hybrid organizations such as social enterprises and mission-driven businesses that combine social and economic goals.
 Hybrids present a theoretical and practical puzzle: Some experience severe internal conflict or mission drift and ultimately fail to uphold their dual missions, yet others survive and thrive.
 Drawing on institutional and identity theories, I investigate the structures and practices that enable hybrids to sustain their competing goals.
-In recent studies, I have shown that the severity of conflict in hybrids depends on the extent to which there is a clear hierarchy of social and commercial goals and on the extent to which organizational members treat these goals as compatible or incompatible.
-I have also found that the values of frontline managers are critical: If they value both social and commercial goals, they can mitigate tensions between members who value just one or the other of these goals.
+In recent studies, I have shown that the severity of conflict in hybrids depends on the extent to which there is a clear hierarchy of social and commercial goals and on the extent to which organizational members treat these goals as compatible or incompatible (Besharov & Smith, 2014).
+I have also found that the values of frontline managers are critical: If they value both social and commercial goals, they can mitigate tensions between members who value just one or the other of these goals (Besharov, 2014).

 In my service to the ILR School, the University, and the profession, I aim to help build and maintain a vibrant, supportive, and productive intellectual community.
+Through Engaged Cornell and the Social Sector Studies program at ILR, I am working to strengthen connections among faculty, staff, students, alumni, and community members involved in researching, participating in, and leading social and cultural organizations.
 I currently serve on the editorial boards of Academy of Management Review, Academy of Management Journal, and Administrative Science Quarterly.